IBM/ibm-cloud-functions-polyglot-development/README.md

 ### Install the `wsk` CLI from Bluemix

-After registering for [Bluemix](http://bluemix.net/), navigate to the "[OpenWhisk](https://console.ng.bluemix.net/openwhisk/)" section.
+After registering for the [IBM Cloud](http://bluemix.net/), navigate to the "[Functions](https://console.ng.bluemix.net/openwhisk/)" section.
 You'll find it in the left navigation, under the three horizontal bar (hamburger) icon.

-Click the "Download OpenWhisk CLI" button and place the `wsk` binary in your path, such as in `~/bin`.
+Click the "Download CLI" button and place the `wsk` binary in your path, such as in `~/bin`.
 Open a terminal and set your namespace and authorization as shown in step 2\.
 Then create your first action in step 3 to validate your setup.

-### Set up Cloudant database in Bluemix
+### Set up Cloudant database in the IBM Cloud

 Under the "Services" option in the left navigation, choose "Data & Analytics", then view the Services portfolio and provision an instance of Cloudant.
 Save the "Service Credentials" information to `local.env` and launch the dashboard.